TodWulff/V2.2526_Config/README.md

 05APR23:

-Took a break from getting smarter with python:
+Took a break from getting smarter with Python:
-- implemented a cpu_load check at print start as, historically, when transcoding/encoding a time lapse, host saturates and could definitely affect any quick follow-on prints, until the transcode/encode is completed.
+- Implemented a cpu_load check at print start as, historically, when transcoding/encoding a time lapse, host saturates which could definitely affect any quick follow-on prints, until the transcode/encode is completed.
-- Finally implemented a much needed fix for a long time nag with PS (first layer infill over extruded, while perimeters good)
+- Finally implemented a much needed fix for a long time nag with PS (first layer infill is over extruded, while perimeters are good), and
-- And, implemented a more robust Idle Timeout approach
+- Implemented a more robust Idle Timeout approach:
-	- on Idle Timeout set a 2 min timer and give user opportunities:
+	- On Idle Timeout set a 2 min timer and give user an ability to decide what to do.
-	- user has option to
+	- User has option to
-		- allow the shutdown,
+		- Allow the shutdown,
-		- to push a config & shutdown, or
+		- Can elect to push a config & shutdown, or
-		- to reset the idle timeout (temps retained, motors stay engaged)
+		- Choose to reset the idle timeout (temps retained, motors stay engaged, ITO period reset to a 'default' (set in vars))
-	- defaults to allowing the shutdown in case user is away
+		- Defaults to doing the shutdown in case user is away
-	- FIXME: still desire to implement a HE cool down with PCF running, to help prevent duct warp-age at printer shutdown.
-Easy enough to do, I am just procrastinating
+	- FIXME: I still desire to implement a HE cool down with PCF running, to help prevent duct warp-age at printer shutdown when hot.
+Easy enough to do, I am just procrastinating...

 Still cogitating on best way to suppress specific commands from being logged.
 Started with adding a NOLOG=1 detection to any passed parameters that are included with the potential log entry.
-Issue with this is that on proc exist params haven't been sent, so no means to squelch those and the proc depth gets AFU too.
+Issue with this is that, on proc exits, params haven't been sent, so no means to squelch those.
+The now me is kicking my old self's shins for not considering this then.

-Also, this whole proc depth thing is pretty fragile, and I've been mulling on how best to track/display same robustly.
-Without hooks into proper klipper, I fear that this might be the best means to an end, but will continue mull on it..
+Also, this whole proc depth thing feels like it's pretty fragile, and I've been mulling on how best to track/display same robustly.
+However, without macro callback hooks within klipper, I fear that this might be the best means to an end, but will continue mull on it.

+Logging...
+I am mulling on the threading/queue approach still, and also how best to consider adding additional logs without hard-coding for them.
+Klipper has a one to many capability with a module import, and sub-instantiations (ugh on the terms) of module elements.
+It would be uber nice to be able to spin up n logs from a user's config by just adding a [userlog blah] section after the [userlogging] module is asserted.
+One might reasonably ask: "Seriously?
+What for?
+You've already got 4+1 logs going.?."
+'ERCF!' is my knee-jerk response - that whole thing is a large set of macros, hardware, and configs, in and of itself and, I posit, that merits an ability to have dedicated log(s) for same.
+It would have been uber nice when I was cutting my teeth and fighting things when building, configuring, and tuning it...

+~MHz

 29MAR23:

 A lot has transpired these last couple of weeks.
 Most notably is that I drafted the initial pass as a Klipper Extras Module entitled userlogger.py.
 The userLogger module enables logging to files rather than by way of the console (or a hugely failed attempt to write to files via shell_commands [100ms blocks on each message entry - way painful to watch]).
 The goal here was to instantiate a means to have logging on at restart, capturing everything printer/Klipper 'boot' related, to log files, and to do so in a manner that yields no effect on the printer or Klipper.
 This endeavor is partially successful in that I got the logging module instantiated and functional as designed.
 I have a snap-shot of it here in, in the root config folder (needs to be moved to the Klipper/Klipper/extras ifin a user wishes to muck around with it).

 There were a lot of shiny things that reared their heads that I played whack-a-mole with (I mean, Mutable Focus Systems is muh d/b/a for a reason - lol).
 Anyways, in no certain order:

--	Created a macro that, when it's button in the Mainsail UI is clicked on, emits to the console a set of 5 URLs that enable workflow efficient access to the logs.
-The links are possible by my trapping FW M118, and imputing use of action_respond_info vs. FW's implementation (supports numeric/special char starts/inclusion and, I've discovered, a much more expressive use of the console in that this approach allows writing console emissions from macros that contain HTML that is actually rendered in Mainsail's console) - see _gcode_macros.cfg for that specific (painfully simple) M118 implementation.
+-	Created a macro that, when it's button in the Mainsail UI is clicked on, emits to the console a set of 5 URLs that enable work-flow efficient access to the logs.
+The links are possible by my trapping FW M118, and imputing use of action_respond_info vs. FW's implementation
+(supports numeric/special char starts/inclusion and, I've discovered, a much more expressive use of the console in that this approach allows writing console emissions from macros that contain HTML that is actually rendered in Mainsail's console) - see _gcode_macros.cfg for that specific (painfully simple) M118 implementation.
 I don't know if that was ultimately unintended or not, but Meteyou seemed surprised and, I perceive, to be nodding in acknowledgement that doing so wasn't objectionable.
 So I hope that this ability doesn't get quashed by Kevin, Arksine, or the Mainsail crew...
 -	The links to the logs are just a piece of the overall puzzle, however.
 	-	Those links are instantiated by way of custom URL Protocol handlers.
 See the Mainsail_Linking_To_UserLogs.zip archive for additional details and copies of the .reg files that inject these handlers into one's registry, so that the various schemes will be honored (sorry linux clients, I don't know how to do so on a linux box - if it gets figured out, I'd like to know, however).
 	-	I had initially worked this solution up with windows putty, but that proved to have an undocumented 'feature' (or windows does?) where the loading and display of the logs via an ssh session hung hard.
 I migrated over to using MobaXterm (MXT hereinafter) as the SSH client that, while a bit of a sledgehammer vs. flyswatter I posit, seems to be working well and reliably.
 Time will tell.
 	-	I created sessions in MXT that enables connection to the Klipper host via stored key generated by putty's Pageant tool.
 I was using the pageant tool's generated keys during the putty efforts and when I adopted the use of MXT, pointing the MXT ssh client to the pageant generated keys, it just worked <shrugg>.
-	-	Once the sessions were created, I configured them with starting commands that, ultimately, instantiate a tail -f -n100 logfile session, which has a pipe redirection to grcat to affect regex driven log colorization of the logs, on a log by log basis.
+	-	Once the sessions were created, I configured them with starting commands that, ultimately, instantiate a tail -f -n100 log file session, which has a pipe redirection to grcat to affect regex driven log colorization of the logs, on a log by log basis.
 Those terminal commands are also included in the aforementioned archive.
 -	Colorization of messages, by log filename (employed use of grcat on the host) - where each has a separate /home/user/pi/.grc/grcat_blah.conf file to apply color decorations to each log file's messages when rendered.
 Most are pretty benign (muting date/time visually, and applying a consistent color for the messages).
 However, the one for the trace log is a bit more dynamic in that the coloring is applied based on proc depth (denoted therein by way of backticks).
 The regex is, regardless, pretty easily understood.
 These grc_blah.conf files are too in the aforementioned archive.
 -	Lastly, I, being the strange man behind the curtain, decided that this wasn't enough automation and, as a fall back into bed with a long time lover, employed use of an AHK script to detect the MXT ssh sessions opening, netting automagic positioning and resizing of those terminal session on my desktop in a consistent eye-pleasing/intuitive manner:  https://i.imgur.com/FOgMqCW.png
--	A related item I wish to implement on this front is the automatic detection and clicking of the chrome prompt to run an external executable (MXT in this case), but that is a battle for another time.
+-	A related item I wish to implement on this front is the automatic detection and clicking of the chrome prompt to run an external executable
+(MXT in this case), but that is a battle for another time.
 What has my immediate focus is
 -	Morphing the userlogger.py extra module to make use of threading.threads and queue.queue modules and have the messages-to-queue and queue-to-log be running on a background thread such that, even when Klipper is task saturated (i.e. at printer startup/klipper restart/etc.) that the logging takes a backseat to whatever else is transpiring in Klipper's world.

 SO...

-I have just purchased and enrolled into an online training course via udemy - Complete Python Developer in 2023: Zero to Mastery.
+I have just purchased and enrolled into an on-line training course via udemy - Complete Python Developer in 2023: Zero to Mastery.
 My stumbling through getting the current instantiation of userlogger.py running bore a lot of forehead banging and scarring.
 I need to be smarter in the python realm and am taking the steps to do so, at least to get through enough of the course to allow me to leverage python's concurrency capabilities on the userlogger extras module.
 That will have my focus for the near term.
 Wish me luck.

 ~MHz